Twisted M2 brane holography and sphere correlation functions: Protected correlation functions for M2 branes

 The algebra $\aA_{N}$ has an $SU(2)$ global symmetry rotating $(X,Y)$ as a doublet.
 This is an inner automorphism of the algebra, generated by

 With the help of the commutation relations and F-term relation, every gauge-invariant operator can be simplified to a polynomial in the elementary symmetrized traces

 This claim is not immediately obvious.
 One can define a collection of moves which applied recursively will lead to the desired result: \begin{enumerate} \item We can apply commutation relations until the operator ordering agrees to the ordering of gauge contractions, so that we have a polynomial in expressions of the form $\mathrm{Tr} P(X,Y)$ or $I P(X,Y) J$ where $P(X,Y)$ is some sequence of $X$ and $Y$ fields.
 Each commutation produces extra terms with fewer symbols, to be simplified recursively. \item We can use the F-term relation to reorder the $X$ and $Y$ fields in each sequence, so that we have a polynomial in expressions of the form $\mathrm{Tr} S(X,Y)$ or $I S(X,Y) J$ where $S(X,Y)$ is a symmetrized sequence of $X$ and $Y$ fields.
-Each application of the F-term relations produces extra terms with fewer $X$ and $Y$ symbols, to be simplified recursively. \item We can use the F-term relation to map $I S(X,Y) J$ to a polynomial in $\mathrm{Tr} S'(X,Y)$ operators with the same number of or fewer $X$ and $Y$ symbols, to be simplified recursively. \end{enumerate} The operators $O_{l,-l}, \cdots O_{l,l}$ form an irreducible representation of the $SU(2)$ global symmetry rotating $(X,Y)$ as a doublet.
+Each application of the F-term relations produces extra terms with fewer $X$ and $Y$ symbols, to be simplified recursively. \item We can use the F-term relation to map $I S(X,Y) J$ to a polynomial in $\mathrm{Tr} S'(X,Y)$ operators with the same number of or fewer $X$ and $Y$ symbols, to be simplified recursively.
+Indeed, if we ignore operator ordering $\Tr [X,Y] S(X,Y)$ vanishes.\footnote{This can be shown e.g. by an $SU(2)$ rotation to $\Tr [X,Y]X^n = \Tr X Y X^n - \Tr Y X^{n+1}=0$.} \end{enumerate} The operators $O_{l,-l}, \cdots O_{l,l}$ form an irreducible representation of the $SU(2)$ global symmetry rotating $(X,Y)$ as a doublet.

 If we only use the above transformations to reduce a gauge-invariant operator, such as a commutator $[O_{lm}, O_{l'm'}]$, to polynomials in symmetrized traces, the rank $N$ only enters the calculation as the value of $O_{0,0} = \mathrm{Tr} \,1$.
 Following \cite{Costello:2017fbo}, we define an universal algebra $\aA$ with generators $O_{lm}$ and commutation relations